Otto Gebühr

 Otto Gebühr (29 May 1877 – 13 March 1954) was a German theatre and film actor, who appeared in 102 films released between 1917 and 1954.
 He is noted for his performance as the Prussian king Frederick the Great in numerous films.

 Early life

 Born in Kettwig (today part of Essen) in the Rhine Province, the son of a merchant, Gebühr attended the gymnasium secondary school in Cologne and completed a commercial training.
 Alongside he took drama lessons and began his acting career at the Görlitz city theatre.
 In 1898 he joined the ensemble of the Königliches Hoftheater Dresden and from 1908 performed at the Lessing Theater in Berlin.
 As a World War I volunteer he achieved the rank of a Lieutenant in the German Army.
+He died 13th March, 1954 in Wiesbaden.